AndreNijman/EmuRust/README.md

-# Retro Launcher (Game Boy / NES / SNES)
+# Retro Launcher (Game Boy / NES / SNES / NDS)

-This project is a lightweight retro game launcher with built-in Game Boy, NES, and SNES emulator cores (all rendered with SDL2).
+This project is a lightweight retro game launcher with built-in Game Boy, NES, SNES, and Nintendo DS emulator cores (all rendered with SDL2).
 Drop ROMs into the `games/` directory and run one command to pick a title—no external emulators required.

 ## Requirements